nidhaloff/igel/README.rst

 Furthermore, the multioutput-example contains a **multioutput regression** example.
 Finally, the cv-example contains an example using the Ridge classifier using cross validation.

+You can also find a cross validation and a hyperparameter search examples in the folder.

 I suggest you play around with the examples and igel cli.
 However, you can also directly execute the fit.py, evaluate.py and predict.py if you want to.